-Race to the Top- Early Learning Challenge: The Illinois Story
+Race to the Top - Early Learning Challenge: Grant Resources and Lessons Learned

 We have a vision for every child in Illinois to begin kindergarten healthy, safe, eager to learn and ready to succeed.
 That starts with making sure children and families, especially those with the most complex needs, have access to high-quality early learning programs.
 With the help of time-limited funding from the Race to the Top- Early Learning Challenge (RTT-ELC), Illinois was able to build its legacy as a leader in early learning and lay a foundation that will allow our vision for children to flourish.
 We are pleased to present a series of briefs that tell the story of what's been accomplished and what's next.